 A.B.
 Princeton University, 2006

 Broadly, I am interested in the intersection of natural resource use and human health.
-My research will explore how ecosystem changes and interactions between wildlife and people impact human health.
+My research explores interactions between ecosystem change, livelihoods and human health across multiple scales and health outcomes in Western Kenya, around Lake Victoria.

 My previous research as an undergraduate focused on reserve site selection in Madagascar and explored the methods involved in using an algorithm to find an optimal solution for reserve site locations.
 Since graduating, I have worked at a community-based agriculture organization in Boston and the World Food Programme regional office for Southern and Eastern Africa.